ComplexNetTSP/NET4255/README.md

 * [Using Port Forwarding to access a pod inside a Kubernetes cluster](https://kubernetes.io/fr/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

 ## Challenge 7: Create your first deployment file with a ClusterIP service (1pts)
-* Create a Deployment file for your container webnodb (**the one without database**)
+* Create a Deployment file for your container "webnodb" (**the one without database**)
 * Be careful, create your **Deployment** and **the ClusterIP service** in your on namespace !!!!
 * Show on a new schema how a request is served from the service to the pods:
   * The schema should explain which port is used at each step and what IP address is used by each component (nodes, pods, services)
 * Request the following resources per pod:
-  * cpu resource: 1/10 CPU per pod
+  * CPU resource: 1/10 CPU per pod
-  * memory: 100 Mo per pod
+  * Memory (RAM): 100 Mo per pod
 * Limit your pod resources as the following:
-  * cpu resource: 1/5 of CPU per pod
+  * CPU resource: 1/5 of CPU per pod
-  * memory: 200 Mo per pod
+  * Memory (RAM): 200 Mo per pod
-* Connect to the cluster through a proxy with the following command or use port-forwarding to test your application:
+* Connect to the cluster through a Proxy with the following command (you can still use port-forwarding to check if the pod is running, for debug purposes):

 ```bash
 kubectl proxy
 Starting to serve on 127.0.0.1:8001
 ```

-Now should be able to access to the **webnodb** web page at the following url `http://127.0.0.1:8001/api/v1/namespaces/__your_namespace_name__/services/__your_service_name__/proxy/`
+Now should be able to access to the **webnodb** web page at the following url `http://127.0.0.1:8001/api/v1/namespaces/[namespace_name]/services/[service_name]/proxy/`
 * Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net))
   * Show the system
   * Show the container IP address and the hostname of each container